unm-digital-history/campus-history/essays/sub/index.md

 Project delays pushed the completion of the renovation to July 2003.

 ## Features and Amenities
 At various times in its history, the SUB included a bowling alley, a billiards room, a video game arcade, and a fitness center.
+Services available at the SUB have included a barber shop, a bank, and a backpacking equipment rental desk.

 {% include figure.html class="img-left" width="48%" caption="A photograph of the bowling alley in the SUB.
 Photo by Bob Wyer Photocards, Delhi, NY.
 [Source](https://econtent.unm.edu/digital/collection/ULPhotoImag/id/3644/rec/5)" src="images/subbowling1.jpg" %}